recursive-record-registry/rrr-tui/README.md

 * Implement hexadecimal byte string record search

 ### Backlog
+* Add a record title metadata field to the RRR format
+* Horizontal scrolling in metadata pane
 * Consider using taffy's `DetailedGridInfo` for drawing the main view panes' edges
 * Record opening
     * Disable form elements while a record is being searched for